 The Well-Engberg, Rotary Cable

 Control, or motorcycle style is just what it sounds like.
 You would twist the grip over the top, away from the dash to give it the gas.

 Please note that some newer vehicles have an airbag in a new place.
 The Knee Bolster Airbag

 .
 It would be located in the lower dashboard directly in front of the drivers knees.
 This will create additional modification and expense for Steering Column Mounted hand controls.
 The knee bolster airbag would have to be disengaged then removed to allow room for the hand control.
-An electronic shunt would be installed so that all of the other airbags will operated as normal.
+An electronic shunt would be installed so that all of the other airbags will operate as normal.
 This may add an hour to installation times.